Skip to main content

 Deletion requests

-When enabled, instructors have the ability to request the deletion of any submissions in their classes that have been stored in the Turnitin repository.
-You will have the option to approve or reject the requests.
+When enabled, instructors have the ability to request the deletion of any submissions in their assignments.
+Administrators can approve or reject requests from the Manage Submissions tab of their account.

 View our Managing paper deletions guidance to learn more about managing paper deletion requests.